All Episodes

 The New York Times has to be accurate, right?

-Well, isn't that grand?
+Wasn't that grand?

 Because for the last four months, the entire fake news media, along with the Democratic Party, has been completely obsessed with this idea.

-It's been going on for months now that the Trump campaign, that General Flynn, Jeff Sessions, and anybody else they can think of colluded with the Russians to steal the election from Hillary Clinton based on not a shred of evidence.
+It's been going on for months now that the Trump campaign, that General Flynn, Jeff Sessions, and anybody else they can think of, colluded with the Russians to steal the election from Hillary Clinton based on not a shred of evidence.

-And yet now they want proof.
+And yet now they want proof, none whatsoever.

 It's a figment of their imagination up to this point.